Small Business Assistance:

 You can register to receive a COVID-19 vaccine here: covidvaccine.nj.gov

-Cases continue to spread rapidly across our state and we cannot let our guard down.
-Help is on the way as vaccine distribution ramps up.
-In the meantime, it is vital we slow the spread by continuing to practice social distancing, wearing a mask, and practicing good hygiene.
+Help is on the way as our vaccine distribution ramps up.
+In the meantime, it is vital we continue to slow the spread by social distancing, wearing a mask, and practicing good hygiene.

 Questions about COVID-19 vaccine distribution?
 My office has prepared a fact sheet here.

-Currently, vaccines are available to those who are in Phase 1A, including health care workers and residents and staff of long-term care (LTC) congregate settings.
-Vaccines are also available to certain individuals in Phase 1B, including law enforcement officers, fire professionals, individuals over 75, and individuals ages 16-to-64 with medical conditions that increase risk for severe COVID-19.
+As of February 24, New Jersey has administered 1,758,979 vaccines, including 1,192,364 first doses and 566,441 second doses.
+Currently, vaccines are available to health care workers, residents or staff of long-term care (LTC) congregate settings, law enforcement officers, fire professionals, individuals over 65, and individuals ages 16-to-64 with medical conditions that increase risk for severe COVID-19.

 If you are eligible to receive a vaccine, there are three ways to get vaccinated:

-Last month, Congress passed additional relief legislation which extends for 11 more weeks the federal Pandemic Unemployment Assistance (PUA) and Pandemic Emergency Unemployment Compensation (PEUC) programs.
-NJDOL has begun distributing $300 weekly federal benefits to unemployment recipients.
-While far more relief will be needed, these federal unemployment programs help keep hundreds of thousands of New Jerseyans afloat.
+In December, Congress passed additional relief legislation which extends until mid-March the federal Pandemic Unemployment Assistance (PUA) program providing benefits to unemployed gig workers and the Pandemic Emergency Unemployment Compensation (PEUC) program providing weekly $300 federal benefits.
+Congress is moving with haste to further extend these federal unemployment programs through August that help keep hundreds of thousands of New Jerseyans afloat.
 I am committed to fighting to get my constituents the aid they need to weather and rebuild from this crisis.

 If you are experiencing issues receiving your owed unemployment benefits, please reach out to my Paterson office anytime at 973-523-5152 for assistance.